Fildo7525/reloader.nvim/README.md

 In project on x86 build you use x86_build directory and its files and on arm build you use arm_build directory and its files.
-To change between these two build you only need to invoke `:Telescope clang_reloader`.
+To change between these two build you only need to invoke `:Telescope clang_reloader` or `:lua require('telescope').extensions.clang_reloader.clang_reloader()`.

 This extension will firstly parse your working directory and identify directories that contain file `compile_commands.json`.
 Then it will list these directories in telescope.
 You can select the directory you want to use.
-If the desired directory is not in the list you can supply a custom path
+If the desired directory is not in the list you can supply a custom path.
+If the project is not cross compiled, the compilers in `query-drivers` will not be set up, but the compilation database will be changed.

  > NOTE: the first element of the picker is always your current compilationDatabasePath.